Waitrose and Partners

 Method

-1. The day before, make the crust.
+1. Make the cheesecake the day before serving.
 Put the ginger nuts into a food processor and whizz to fine crumbs.
 Pour in the butter and pulse again to the texture of wet sand.
 To do this by hand, crush the biscuits in a bag with a rolling pin, then combine with the butter in a mixing bowl.

-4. Preheat the oven to 160°C, gas mark 3.
+3. Preheat the oven to 160°C, gas mark 3.
 For the filling, beat the cheeses and sugar together with an electric hand mixer until smooth and runny.
 Stir in ¼ tsp rose water, then taste and add more if you want it stronger.
-Beat in the eggs, 1 at a time, then sift over the flour and slowly beat that in.
+Beat in the eggs, one at a time, then sift over the flour and slowly beat it in.

-5. Whisk the jam with a fork until smooth and runnier.
-Put the chilled cheesecake tin on a baking tray, then carefully pour in the filling.
-Drizzle the jam in thin streams over the top, allowing some to sink, then adding more.
+4. Put the chilled cheesecake tin on a baking tray, then carefully pour in the filling.
+Whisk the jam with a fork until smooth and runnier.
+Drizzle the jam in thin streams over the top of the cheesecake, allowing some to sink.

-7. Bring the cheesecake back to room temperature for 1 hour, then serve and decorate with upturned raspberries in concentric circles until the entire top of the cheesecake is covered.
+6. Bring the cheesecake back to room temperature for 30 minutes, then decorate with upturned raspberries in concentric circles until the entire top of the cheesecake is covered.
 Slice with a sharp knife to serve.

 Cook’s tip